Project management statistics for 2023

 The top 5 activities performed by most PMOs include:

-In addition to project assurance, the two fastest-growing activities among PMOs are:
+In addition to project assurance, the 2 fastest-growing activities among PMOs are:

 PMOs are on the rise

-PMOs are on the rise, with 89% of organizations claiming to have at least one PMO and 50% claiming to have more than one.
-For reference, in 2016, only 71% of organizations claimed to have a PMO.
+According to Wellingtone’s 2020 report, PMOs are on the rise, with 89% of organizations claiming to have at least one PMO and 50% claiming to have more than one.
+For reference, this same report states that only 71% of organizations claimed to have had a PMO in 2016.

-In fact, roughly 1 in every 4 PMOs has been opened in the last two years or less.
+In fact, roughly 1 in every 4 PMOs had been opened in the 2 years prior to this report’s release.

 However, while PMOs keep growing in number, they aren’t growing in size.

-Whereas in 2020 Wellingtone reported that 57% of PMOs received new hires, this number has only dwindled to 38% in 2021.
-Of the remaining 62% of PMOs, 46% will maintain their size, while 17% project getting smaller.
+Whereas, in 2020, Wellingtone reported that 57% of PMOs received new hires, this number has dwindled to 38% in 2021, according to their 2021 report.
+Of the remaining 62% of PMOs, 46% will maintain their size, while 17% expect to get smaller.

 This reduced trend of hiring for PMOs is attributed to COVID-19, but it’s not the only issue.

-A downward trend is noticeable in the perceived value increase of PMOs, dropping to 54% from its lofty 71% value in 2020.
+The 2021 Wellington report also shows a downward trend in the perceived value increase of PMOs, dropping to 54% from its lofty 71% value in 2020.

 More organizations have centralized PMOs

-As a testament to the rising importance of cross-project dependency management and project coordination, 57% of organizations opt to use a centralized PMO.
+As a testament to the rising importance of cross-project dependency management and project coordination, the AIMP and KPMG Project Delivery Performance in Australia 2020 survey shows that 57% of organizations opt to use a centralized PMO.

-Further supporting this is the fact that only 19% of organizations have disestablished their centralized PMO over the past two years.
+Further supporting this is the fact that only 19% of organizations have disestablished their centralized PMO over the past 2 years.

 For reference, the same survey by AIPM and KPMG shows the percentage of organizations that have disestablished their centralized PMO in 2018 was 30%.
 Back then, only 49% of organizations used centralized PMOs.